 - If you take any medication, you can get a multi-compartment box which you can fill ahead of time. - Come to meals in good time and ready to eat.
-The venue ask that we are on time for meals.
 You may take as long as you like to eat your meal.
 Take your meal away somewhere quieter if you find it hard to eat with distractions. - Bring an alarm clock if you have difficulty getting up in the morning.
-If you have a portable alarm or a mobile phone, you can set it to go off at bedtime or other important times of day. - When planning how much time you will need in the morning, leave extra for dealing with an unfamiliar environment and having to share bathroom facilities. - Be prepared to communicate your meal choices by word or gesture by the time you get to the front of the queue.
+If you have a portable alarm or a mobile phone, you can set it to go off at bedtime or other important times of day. - When planning how much time you will need in the morning, leave extra for dealing with an unfamiliar environment and having to share bathroom facilities.